RenatevanKempen/DataScience/Voice AI/README.md

 Also you will find information that I found helpfull to make all the bots here.

 - [Good and clear tutorial](https://tutorials.botsfloor.com/dialogflow-fulfillment-webhook-tutorial-7cf4ceba0e5e) on how to make a webhook for Google Dialogflow using Python and NGrok
-- [Nice explanation](https://www.youtube.com/watch?v=WzccjhAuqBo) of the difference between follow-up and webhook in Google Dialogflow by [Naresh Ganatra](https://github.com/nareshganatra)
+- [Nice explanation](https://www.youtube.com/watch?v=WzccjhAuqBo) of the difference between regular follow-up's and webhook in Google Dialogflow by [Naresh Ganatra](https://github.com/nareshganatra)

 Should you have any tips or anything to add here, send me an [email](renate@baime.nl).